brianhill/transient-astronomy/analyses/SN_2022abik/2022-12-1415/index.md

 At 9:00pm the target is about 25&deg;.

-TheSkyX crashed when approximately 80 of the planned 90 images had been taken.
+TheSkyX crashed *again* when approximately 80 of the planned 90 images had been taken.

 ### Calibration Photos